Overture (software): Background and Development

 In the early 1990s, the music notation software market was dominated by the Finale program, published by Coda.
 It was capable of handling large, complicated scores and non-traditional notation.
 However, its immense power and flexibility came at the expense of a "complex user interface".

-Other notation programs with different interfaces were eventually developed, including Encore, which Williams had previously worked on.
-Encore featured the ability to add notes by simply selecting the note value on a palette and placing it in the required position on a staff; most notational elements could also be selected with the mouse, but unlike Finale, at the time, Encore was unable to handle many unconventional notation elements.
+Other notation programs with different interfaces were eventually developed, including Encore, written by the author of Overture, Don Williams Encore featured the ability to add notes by simply selecting the note value on a palette and placing it in the required position on a staff; most notational elements could also be selected with the mouse, but unlike Finale, at the time, Encore was unable to handle many unconventional notation elements.

 In 1994, Professor Alan Belkin of the University of Montreal published a study of notation software available at the time (dominated by programs for Macintosh).
 Among other things, it described the advantages and disadvantages of the mouse- and keyboard-driven approaches to notation-interface design, which he exemplified referring to Encore and Finale, respectively, and other software packages.

 On its release in 1994, Overture's interface combined features of two of Williams' earlier software projects: Overture's score interface resembled Encore; with its MIDI data editing view resembling the piano-roll view of Master Tracks Pro.
 Later versions allow viewing the piano roll alongside either a visual piano keyboard, or treble and bass staves.

 When first released in 1994, Overture always showed the score in a fully editable WYSIWYG page view, in which all notational elements could be entered or edited.
 This contrasted with Finale, in which, at the time, the user had to select between a large number of editing modes before performing different types of edits.
 Later versions of Overture also introduced a scrolling linear view, which enabled editing of both notational elements and playback data.
 Most previous notation programs either lacked an editable WYSIWYG page view, or switched between a scrolling linear view used for editing; and a page view used for print previews with limited editing functions only, as in Finale at the time.

 As of 2017, Overture supports synchronized film/video playback, and plugins such as Garritan instrument libraries.

 In 2018, Sonic Scores announced the release of the Amadeus Symphonic Orchestra sampled instrument library, accessible in Overture using the Kontakt instrument library interface.
 The Amadeus instrument library contains a large number of sampled instruments, playing with different articulations.

 As at June 2021, Overture is in version 5.6.3-3.
-Sonic Scores generally releases multiple updates each year, with the current version as the main download at the Sonic Scores website, listed with past updates, although not every previous update is publicly available.
 Updates often include improvements suggested by the user community.